matdomeier/rotation_sensitivity/README.md

 The workflow for data visualisation can be found in: `/scripts/visualiation.R`.

-Documentation and comments relating to the workflow can be found within the aforementioned scripts, as well as the subscripts.
+Documentation and comments relating to the workflow can be found within the aforementioned scripts, as well as the relevant subscripts.